European project ConnectedFactories

-To achieve these objectives, the project will document the supply side of existing technologies, and analyse the demand side by conducting workshops with manufacturers, machine builders, integrators and end-users.
-To gain a comprehensive overview of existing efforts, these will be analysed and mapped.
-With this information, scenarios will be developed about how different platforms and architectures could potentially co-exist, cooperate and compete.
+To achieve these objectives, the project has documented the supply side of existing technologies, and analysed the demand side by conducting workshops with manufacturers, machine builders, integrators and end-users.
+To gain a comprehensive overview of existing efforts, these have been analysed and mapped.
+With this information, scenarios have been developed about how different platforms and architectures could potentially co-exist, cooperate and compete.
 Throughout the project, the partners will ensure that the crucial issues of standardisation, security, liability and social aspects are adequately addressed.
-Furthermore, activities will be conducted which explicitly aim at creating links with PPPs or programmes and disseminate the findings from the project.
+Furthermore, activities have been conducted which explicitly aim at creating links with PPPs or programmes and disseminate the findings from the project.
 This will further strengthen a unified European approach in this field.

-In this project, S2i is responsible for the analysis of the demand side, especially challenges and user needs.
-S2i is also contributing to the dissemination of project results as well as the analysis of scenarios.
+Steinbeis 2i was responsible for the analysis of the demand side, especially challenges and user needs.
+S2i was also contributing to the dissemination of project results as well as the analysis of scenarios.

-ConnectedFactories is a 'Coordination and Support' action of the European Commission in the area of ‘Factories of the Future’, with a consortium of 16 members from 10 countries.
+ConnectedFactories was a 'Coordination and Support' action of the European Commission in the area of ‘Factories of the Future’, with a consortium of 16 members from 10 countries.

 Project duration: 09/2016 - 08/2019